-The meaning of the word 'honor'
+The Meaning of the Word 'Honor'

 The word “honor” does not mean that we tolerate abuse and obey our parents like mindless robots.
-It does not mean we have to love parents who chose to abandon, reject, or abandoned us.
-The original Hebrew word kābēd that is used for the word for honor has many meanings according to the New Interpreter’s Bible, including to "be heavy.”
-This can be interpreted as “giving weight to” or seriously considering a relationship.
+It does not mean we have to love parents who chose to abandon, reject, or abandon us.
+The original Hebrew word kābēd used for the word for honor has many meanings according to the New Interpreter’s Bible, including to "be heavy.”
+This definition can be interpreted as “giving weight to” or seriously considering a relationship.
 It does not suggest being subordinate or obedient to parents who harm us.

-Still, honoring our parents in some way is also important.
+Still, honoring our parents in some way is important.
 People often miss the second part of the commandment, which says that if we do honor our parents, we will do well and live a long life.
-So how do we do this in a healthy way?
+So how do we do this in a healthy manner?
 Here are some ways I have obeyed this commandment without denying or failing to deal with the harm that they had done.

 My parents both had anger issues that did me a lot of harm.
 I was told I was stupid and could not do anything right.
 I was never praised or encouraged by them while I was growing up.
 They believed in “spankings” which sometimes left me black and blue.
-I was often on my own as a teen and was neglected.
+I was often on my own and neglected as a teen.
 I was full of resentment and righteous indignation over the way they treated me.

 My healing from child maltreatment began when I decided to forgive my mother and father for what they did to me.
 Forgiveness is a process that I needed to revisit when triggers reminded me of past injustice and abuse.
 I eventually was able to have a good relationship with my parents without the shadow of bitterness or unforgiveness.

 In my case, I do not think that my parents deliberately set out to hurt me.
-I have come to believe that my parents were angry and abusive because, in part, they had untreated post-traumatic stress disorder because of horrible experiences during World War II.
+I have come to believe that my parents were angry and abusive because, in part, they had untreated post-traumatic stress disorder from their horrible experiences during World War II.
 I do not excuse their hurtful behavior, but having some idea where my parents were coming from helped me to extend mercy to them and forgive them.

-For some of us, the only thing that we can be grateful for is that our parents gave us life.
-There are parents who reject their children or drop out of their lives.
+For some of us, the only thing that we can be thankful for is that our parents gave us life.
+Other situations could be a mixed bag of good and bad.
 In my case, while my parents could be neglectful or abusive, they also did some things right.

 I had a nice home, clothes, and my Christmas wish list was usually fulfilled.
 My mother could be loving at times.
 My father changed late in life and became more loving towards me.